lambdaworks/zio-elasticsearch/README.md

 ## Overview

-ZIO Elasticsearch is a type-safe, testable and streaming-friendly ZIO native Elasticsearch client.
+ZIO Elasticsearch is a type-safe and streaming-friendly ZIO native Elasticsearch client.

 The library depends on sttp as an HTTP client for executing requests, and other ZIO libraries such as ZIO Schema and ZIO Prelude.

 The following versions are supported:
-- Scala: 2.12+
+- Scala: 2.12, 2.13 and 3
 - ZIO: 2
 - Elasticsearch: 7
 - JVM 11+